parker02311/PC-CC/README.md

 ## Contributors

 Massive shoutout to the following people for their contributions to this project!
 See the [Emoji Key](https://allcontributors.org/emoji-key/)!
-(Contributing list proovided by [All Contributors](https://allcontributors.org))
+(Contributing list provided by [All Contributors](https://allcontributors.org))

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->